 In the new configuration, NEP lost its pressurized section, as well as radiators and four out of eight solar panels.
 During the launch onboard the shuttle, NEP would be equipped with two solar panels, and two additional panels would be delivered and deployed later.
 All together, four panels would provide 25 kilowatt of electrical power, instead of 50 kilowatt, which would be provided with the previous configuration.
 Radiators would then be installed separately on individual modules.

 As of 2001, the NEP platform was expected to be launched along with the Enterprise module on the same Shuttle mission (9A1) at the end of 2004.
-As of 2004, the delivery of the NEP to the ISS was deferred to 2009 and later cancelled.
+By 2004, the delivery of the NEP to the ISS was deferred to 2009 and the project was soon cancelled.

 NEMs to replace NEP

 Many functions of the NEP platform were transferred to a pair of NEM modules, whose development started in 2012.
-Both vehicles were to carry large solar panels and rotating mechanisms, which RKK Energia planned to outsource to ISS Reshetnev.
+Both vehicles were to carry large solar panels and rotating mechanisms, whose development RKK Energia planned to sub-contract to ISS Reshetnev in Zheleznogorsk.